 - 1. This is a skill event.
-Participants must be 8 years old as of September 1, 2017.
-The event is open to junior (ages 8-10), intermediate(11-13) and senior(14-18) age groups. - 2.
-A \$20.00 goat tying skills contest fee and a \$5.00 Youth Fair entry fee will need to be paid online with entry by November 3, 2017.
+Participants must be 8 years old as of September 1, 2019.
+The event is open to junior (ages 8-10), intermediate (11-13) and senior (14-18) age groups. - A \$20.00 goat tying skills contest fee and a \$5.00 Youth Fair entry fee will need to be paid online with entry by November 1, 2019.
 The amount of cash awards to be given to exhibitors will be determined by the number of exhibitors entering the contest.

-The contest fee and Youth Fair fee is nonrefundable. - 3.
-The three fastest averages out of two rotations in all age categories will receive cash awards.
+The contest fee and Youth Fair fee is nonrefundable.

+3. The three fastest averages out of all rotations in all age categories will receive cash awards.

-EVENT RULES:
+xEVENT RULES:

 - 1. This is an on foot competition, no horses required. - 2.
 Goat will be tied to a stake with a rope 10 feet in length. - 3.
 If the goat is down when contestant reaches it, goat must be stood on at least three feet and thrown again.
 The contestant must cross any three legs and tie with leather string, pigging string, or rope.
 The contestant will then signal finish and they must stand clear of the goat. - 4.
-The goat's legs must remain crossed and secure for 6 seconds after completion of tie.5.
+The goat's legs must remain crossed and secure for 6 seconds after completion of tie. - 5.
 To qualify for a legal tie, there will be one or more wraps and a half hitch hooey or knot. - 6.
-Time will start when the participant enters the arena at the designated starting line. - 7.
+Time will start when the participant when participant leaves starting point at the designated starting line. - 7.
 Time will stop when the signal of completion of tie is given. - 8.
-All participants will provide their own tie strings. - 9.
-Each goat will be tied two times and then replaced by a new goat. - 10.
-Participants will tie in two rotations.
-Contingent upon number of entries, committee has the right to lower the number of rotations to one per contestant. - 11.
-Contestants must wear long pants/jeans and boots/hard toed shoes.
+All participants will provide their own tie strings.

+- 9. Each goat will be tied two times and then replaced by a new goat. - 10.
+Participants will tie in all rotations.
+Number of rotations will be contingent upon number of participants.
+The committee has the right to increase or decrease the number of rotations.